stele95/LinVAM/README.md

 ## Install
 ### Available packages
 If a package is available for your distribution, that's the recommended way for installing.
-If not, install by choosing one of the [manual installation options](#install-manually)
+If not, install by following the [manual installation steps](#install-manually)
 #### AUR
 [![AUR](https://img.shields.io/aur/version/linvam)](https://aur.archlinux.org/packages/linvam)